Justinator/Portfolio-2020/content/blog/10-ways-to-prep-your-website-for-success/index.md

 image: 10waystoprepyourwebsiteforsuccess.jpg
 ---

-\* Article originally posted on insightcreative.com
+\* Article originally posted on <a href="https://insightcreative.com/blog/10-ways-to-prep-your-website-for-success/" target="_blank" rel="noreferrer">insightcreative.com</a>

 Look back at your website and see how it performed over the last year.
 Has it been a quality asset for your business?
 Has it brought in plenty of new leads?
 Or has it been stagnant and something that you’re embarrassed to show?